donchase/FreeCodeCamp.org-Projects/README.md

 # FreeCodeCamp.org-Projects
- Interesting projects and assignements from FreeCodeCamp.org
+ Interesting projects and assignments from FreeCodeCamp.org